Tucson Breast Reduction Surgery Information, Benefits and Risks

 The operation takes about three hours.
 The anesthesiologist will put you to sleep for this operation to ensure safety and comfort.
 Dr. Maloney will then remove the excess skin and breast tissue and reposition the remaining breast tissue using an anchor incision (which he will show you at your consultation).
 The excess breast tissue that is removed will be sent to a pathologist to review.
 Results take approximately 5-7 business days to come in.
 You will wake up in the recovery room and be ready to go home in about an hour.

-What should I expect afterward a breast reduction?
+What should I expect after a breast reduction?

 What are the benefits of a breast reduction?